PurpleTie App Redesign

 Competitor analysis

-We conducted a competitor analysis to see where other companies stood in terms of app design, usability, and branding.
-The laundry and general delivery companies we analyzed included CleanCloud, Hamperapp, Laundryheap, Hampr, Poplin, Amazon, and others.
+We conducted a competitor analysis to see where other companies (CleanCloud, Hampr, Laundryheap, etc) stood in terms of app design, usability, and branding.
+While PurpleTie outperformed on service quality, it lagged in design consistency and user flow clarity.

 Qualitative interview data